 O’C: What do you think of Friends School students?

-O’C: At school there have been many events throughout the year, which was your favourite?
+O’C: At school there were many events throughout the year - which was your favourite?

-O’C: What did you like about everyday life at school?
+O’C: What did you like about everyday school life here at FGS?

-O’C: How did you communicate with your friends here at school?
+O’C: How did you communicate with your friends?

 O’C: How did you come to be so good at Japanese?

-O’C: How did you change while being on exchange?
+O’C: What did you learn about yourself while being on exchange?

-O’C: Do you have any message for Friends School students?
+O’C: Do you have any message for the students?